ankitbko/ankitbko.github.io/_drafts/IdentityServer4-on-Docker.md

 tags: [.net core, docker, IdentityServer]
 ---

 With Microsoft supporting .NET on Linux and docker supporting running containers on Windows, its a great time to be working on .NET stack.
 Now you can develop and test .NET code on containers directly from Windows without having to switch OS.
+Moreover Docker is [beta testing](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) its new program which makes running containers on Windows much easier.
+For this post we will go oldschool and use docker toolbox.

 ### What is IdentityServer?